Pooja3Bhattrai/Todo-App/README.md

 # NOTE: ADMIN CAN ACEESS ALL REQUESTS

 # BY SWAGGER:
-USE THIS LINK BY PUTTING YOUR SERVER PORT:  http://localhost:YOUR SERVER PORT/swagger-ui/index.html
+USE THIS LINK BY PUTTING YOUR SERVER PORT:  http://localhost:8080/swagger-ui/index.html
+#  NOTE: PORT: 8080 IS BYDEFAULT,IF YOUR APPLICATION RUNNNING IN USE SO CHOOSE OTHER PORT

 # Sign In:
 user: your role(user or admin)